-“We give you an insiders view of Defense Base Act Law.
-We don’t sugar coat it for you.
-Here, we give it to you straight.
+“I give you an insider’s view of the DBA.
+I don’t sugar coat it for you.
+I give it to you straight.
 No lawyer talk, no double talk.
-Just good old fashioned, unsweetened truth.” -Defense Base Act Attorney Bill Turley
+Just good old fashioned, unsweetened truth.”

 Also you can check out my podcast at DBAradio.com where i cover important DBA issues.

 You Have A Court Battle On Your Hands

 In some instances, the only kind of talk the DBA insurance company will understand is the talk inside a federal courtroom.
 When this happens, you need a lawyer that can not only take on but beat the DBA insurance company and their lawyers.